lucidsoftware/lucid-programming-competition-2018/problems/art/description.md

 * The third line contains a single integer H which is the number of rows of subcharacters that make up a single character.
 * The remaining lines define the ASCII font as follows:
   * The first line will contain a single letter.
 This is the letter of the ASCII character that is being defined.
   * The next **H** lines will contain the subcharacters that make up this single character.
+Each of these lines will be the same length and contain any necessary whitespace, both within/around the character and for padding between characters
   * Repeat the above two bullets **N** times to get all the characters defined by ASCII font.

 >Note: The ASCII font will always contain at least enough characters to draw the required word(s).